fonttools/fonttools/Doc/source/designspaceLib/xml.rst

 -  Defines a single font that can be calculated with the designspace.
 -  Child element of ``<instances>``
--  For use in Varlib the instance element really only needs the names and the location.
+-  For use in varLib the instance element really only needs the names and the location.
 The ``<glyphs>`` element is not required.
 -  MutatorMath uses the ``<glyphs>`` element to describe how certain glyphs need different masters, mainly to describe the effects of